 - It needs more size or memory of the computer to run the long programs written in Assembly Language.

 Assembly language is very important for understanding the computer architecture and programs for the programmers.
-The programmers mainly used many other programming languages for application development and software but assembly language is also important.
+The programmers mainly used many other programming languages for application development and software, but assembly language is also important.
 It helps programmers to achieve a lot if they implement the assembly language.
 Assemblies contain a lot of metadata that is version number, localization details, and other product details.
 It is an important part and provided to the user after digitally signed.

 This has been a guide to What is Assembly Language.
-Here we have discussed the Features, Advantages, and Disadvantages of Assembly Language.
+Here we have discuss the Features, Advantages, and Disadvantages of Assembly Language.
 You can also go through our other suggested articles to learn more –